Some Dems, not yet Biden, talk of expanding Supreme Court

 “The conversation about court expansion is not so much about the court but restoring democracy.
 This court is not going to allow a Biden administration to restore democracy,” Belkin said.

-Associated Press writers Alexandra Jaffe and Thomas Beaumont in Des Moines, Iowa, contributed to this report.
+Associated Press writers Alexandra Jaffe, Deb Riechmann and Thomas Beaumont in Des Moines, Iowa, contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.